 To avoid using the wrong payroll processing company, there are several things you should make sure the company manages and offers.
 At the very least, the company should automatically run and calculate payroll for each pay period.
 Inquire about the level of contact you'll have with the payroll data and what the process of gaining access to your data is like.
 Does it take a couple of business days?
 Are there many forms to fill out or steps to take beforehand?

 Check if the company offers tax filing services, like managing deductions and W-2 and 1099 forms for employees.
 Does the system flag issues, and how does the company notify you of those issues?
 Does it send alerts for employee benefits eligibility or overtime?

 "Make sure you have a way of confirming your taxes are being filed [in a] timely [manner]," said Alexia Matak, sales and marketing director at Payroll Experts.

-Analysis reports are also a good way to give you updates and information on your company.
+Analysis reports are a good way to get updates and information on your company.
 It is also important to have the function of PTO requests and a web-based system so you can check in when you want.